thayakawa-gh/OpenADAPT/README.md

 	auto population_density = population / area;
 	for (const auto& trav : usa | Filter(city == county_seat) | GetRange(2_layer))
 	{
-		// All the state/county/city names and populations densities of the cities that are the county seats are output. std::cout << std::format("{:<12} {:<12} {:<12} {:>7.1f}\n",
+		// All the state/county/city names and population densities of the cities that are the county seats are output. std::cout << std::format("{:<12} {:<12} {:<12} {:>7.1f}\n",
 					 trav[state], trav[county], trav[city], population_density(trav));
 	}